The Fear Of Money: Why You’re Scared and How To Overcome It

 Oh no!
 Ramit, what if I hire someone and they don’t handle my SEO, my WordPress uploads, design all my graphics, triple my conversion rates, write my entire email funnel, and create a new webinar system?
 I might have WaSTed the $13/hour I tried to pay them!!

 Oh no, there’s so much government waste!
 We should ONLY focus on cutting government waste.
 Especially that one thing I really hate.
 What?
-It only represents 0.03% of total spend?
+Does it only represent 0.03% of total spending?
 No, that can’t be right.
 Anyway, we need to handle WASTE.
 Also, don’t talk about raising my historically low taxes, you socialist.

 I know that I’m going to buy courses and attend conferences that won’t be perfect for me.
-I know I’m going to eat at a restaurant that’s unmemorable.
+I know I’m going to eat at an unmemorable restaurant.
 I know I’m going to make bad hires.

-So much of personal finance advice take your latent fears and heightens them.
+So much personal finance advice take your latent fears and heightens them.

 NO!
 Don’t use a credit card, you might overspend a little!

 NO!
 Don’t eat out at that restaurant, what a waste!

 NO!
 Don’t try to negotiate your salary, you should just be happy you have a job!

 If you spent the last ten years worrying about your waste and all the bad things you might do, you’ve accepted the message that you should be SCARED.
 That you’re an organism that simply reacts to whatever’s around you — that you have no agency or control.

 Meanwhile, the people who have gone on offense have taken control of their own finances, their own psychology, started to earn more, and happily spend on the things they love.
 No anxiety.
 Just confidence and the systems to back it up.